TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 5/Matthew 5.4.md

 ---

-Blessed are they that mourn: for they shall be comforted.
+Blessed are those who mourn, for they shall be comforted.